International Student Travel

 Traveling Abroad for F-1 Visa Holders

-If you are a student holding an F-1 visa and you plan to travel abroad or to your home country, to be readmitted to the US you need to present to the Immigration Officer, at the port of entry, the following documents:
+If you are a student holding an F-1 visa and you plan to travel abroad or to your home country, you will need to present the following documents to the Immigration Officer at the port of entry to be readmitted to the US:

 • Valid Passport.
 It must be valid for at least 6 months when you enter the US.